NikosK10/Energy_Prices_Prediction/README.md

 # Energy_Prices_Prediction

-In this project, we aim to predict electrical energy prices using Machine Learning and Deep Learning methods.
+In this project, we aim to predict electrical energy prices (in €/MWh) using Machine Learning and Deep Learning methods.
 Specifically, we are given a dummy dataset containing features such as date, temperature, electricity demand, wind speed, solar radiation, weekday, and electricity price, among others.
 Our goal is to predict the price at a specific hour of the day.

 After performing the appropriate preprocessing, we begin by using regressors such as Random Forest Regressor and XGBoost Regressor.
 However, we observe that these classic machine learning algorithms yield a significant error in our predictions.